As part of the large lumber order for the Barton’s, I’ve been busy prepping a little over 100 square feet of wide, reclaimed beadboard.

 I also thought this clipping was interesting.
 Regrettably, I was not able to find out any information about this gentleman on the internet.

-I will say that we don’t normally de-tack and clean old boards as part of a sale (unless it’s a flooring order or an additional fee is paid), but the lumber order was so large, I offered to do it for the Barton’s.
+I will say that we don’t normally de-tack and clean old boards as part of a sale but we did it this time.

 I’ll share the ‘after’ photos with you as soon as they’re clean and dry.
 I want you to see how very pretty these old boards will be.